Blood tastes like iron

 Please watch Ping Pong.

-16 replies on “Blood tastes like iron”
+16 responses to “Blood tastes like iron”

 You’re alive?!
 Lol… Glad to see you’re still writing.
 I’ve become ridiculously selective with anime over the past couple years… Waiting for whispers of truly great ones like Attack On Titan last year.
 Gonna check out this Ping pong anime.
 Will you resume your year end top 10 lists?